kwaldenphd/python-lists-strings-dictionaries-sets/README.md

 - Selects a list element at random
 - Shuffles your list

-# Additional Lab Notebook Questions on Lists With Strings

 Q16: What is the difference between a `list` and a `string`?
 What are some methods you can perform on a `list` that you can't do with a `string` (and vice versa)?

 # Dictionaries